-International students will find that a richly varied geography, a long-established archeological tradition, a modern society and bustling economy are just some of the reasons that make Greece a fascinating place to study.
+International students will find that a richly varied geography, a long-established archeological tradition, a modern society and a bustling economy are just some of the reasons that make Greece a fascinating place to study.